kindelia/Kindelia/WHITEPAPER.md

 transactions directly, and nodes would just update the network state, without even running the EVM.
 This idea is amazing and, if delivered properly, would, honestly, be inherently superior to running apps in a virtual machine, like the HVM.
-This idea isn't without complications, though.
+There is no free lunch, though.
+This idea has its own complications.

 First, zero knowledge proofs are new, unstandardized, complex cryptographic primitives.
 If any vulnerability is found in them, the network will be doomed.
-Moreover, their sheer complexity make the protocol much harder to implement.
-Kindelia's reference node has less than 10k lines of code, which promotes client diversity, allowing independent parties to implement their own nodes, decreasing our roles as lead developers and figureheads.
-Decentralized projects should aim not just for technical decentralization, but political decentralization matters too.
-In that sense, project based on zero knowledge proofs will never be as decentralized as a simple network which anyone can audit, implement and understand.
+Moreover, their sheer complexity make the protocol much harder to implement and understand.
+Kindelia's reference node has less than 10k lines of code, and its computation rules are all 5-20 lines long.
+This makes it easy to understand, and promotes client diversity, allowing independent parties to implement their own nodes, decreasing our roles as lead developers and figureheads.
+Decentralized projects spent a lot of money trying to achieve technical decentralization, but not enough of them account for political decentralization, resulting in core developers being in a privileged position of power.
+In that sense, a project based on zero knowledge proofs will never be as decentralized as a simpler network which anyone can audit, implement and understand.

 Second, one of the most important features of decentralized projects is the fact users can manually audit all the computations that resulted in a specific balance or state, and zk-proofs prevent that.
 Compare, for example, Bitcoin to zCash.
-On Bitcoin, anyone can easily navigate the entire history of a Bitcoin all the way to the block where it was minted, and the circulating supply is crystal clear.
+On Bitcoin, anyone can easily navigate the entire history of a bitcoin all the way to the block where it was minted, and the circulating supply is crystal clear.
 On zCash, this isn't possible at all.
 There could be billions of ZEC coins generated from an exploit lying in someone's wallet, and nobody would notice.
-Zero knowledge proofs would do that, to the entire network state.
+In the case of decentralized computers, zero knowledge proofs would do that, except to the entire network state.
-Finally, computation isn't the main

 Third, computation isn't the only factor impacting scalability.
 In fact, it isn't even the most relevant.
 SSTORE is, by far, the most problematic operation,